 North Dakota Rental Agreement

 A North Dakota rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-North Dakota landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+North Dakota landlord-tenant law governs and regulates these agreements.

 North Dakota Rental Agreement Types